-CP Essentials is the result of the Cal Poly's Basic Needs Initiative which seeks to ensure that all students have access to the resources needed to focus on education and success at Cal Poly.
+Cal Poly’s Basic Needs Initiative (formerly CP Essentials) seeks to ensure that all students have access to the resources needed to focus on education and success at Cal Poly.
 The Basic Needs Initiative is committed to fostering an equitable environment that honors the wellbeing of the Cal Poly community through intentionality and innovation.

 According to California State University (CSU) data, 27% of Cal Poly students experience food insecurity and another 12% experience homelessness.
 These problems affect hundreds, even thousands, of students and the consequences can impact their physical and mental health and academic performance.

 Critical to student success at the CSU, the Basic Needs Initiative takes a holistic look at students’ well-being both inside and outside the classroom, from housing and food security to mental health.
 We’re working together to find better ways support our students on their path to graduation.
 View the CSU Study of Student Basic Needs.